Illinois Premises Liability Lawyers

 Some of these damages are economic and easily calculated based upon your records.
 The non-economic damages, however, must be valued based upon all of the facts of your situation.
 There are a variety of methods that attorneys traditionally use to arrive at a monetary value of non-economic damages such as physical pain and emotional distress.
 Let our Belleville premises liability attorneys explain these various methods and calculate the potential value of your claim.

-Cates Mahoney, LLC handles premises liability cases across the entire United States and throughout Illinois, including but not limited to the communities of Carbondale, Chester, East St. Louis, Swansea, Waterloo and Madison County, Monroe County and Randolph County.
+Cates Mahoney, LLC handles premises liability cases across the entire United States and throughout Illinois, including but not limited to the communities of Belleville, Carbondale, Chester, East St. Louis, Swansea, St. Louis, Waterloo and Madison County, Monroe County and Randolph County.